godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 ### Polyjuice

 Polyjuice is the main backend used now in Godwoken.
 It allows us to create a contract account using EVM bytecode.
 The resulting account will be able to execute smart contracts written for Ethereum.
-Polyjuice aims at 100% compatibility at EVM level, meaning all applications that runnable on Ethereum can be run on Godwoken powered by Polyjuice.
+Polyjuice aims at 100% compatibility at EVM level, meaning all applications that are runnable on Ethereum can be run on Godwoken powered by Polyjuice.

-For more details on polyjuice, refer to [Life of a Polyjuice Transaction](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md).
+For more details on Polyjuice, refer to [Life of a Polyjuice Transaction](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md).

 ### Managing Account Locks & Backends